Where It All Comes Together

 The first two steps of this journey were highlighted in Part 1 and Part 2.
 If necessary, go back and review those.
-The sole purpose of putting those two steps together is to get to the point of attaining a positive net worth, even if it's only $1.
+The sole purpose of putting those two steps together is to get to the point of attaining a positive net worth.

-B) After you have determined how much you are contributing to the above areas, find out how much you are adding to the following accounts on a weekly, biweekly, or monthly basis:
+B. How much you are adding to the following accounts on a weekly, biweekly, or monthly basis?

 Once You Know How Much Your Saving, Find Out How To Increase It!

 Now that you have determined how much you are contributing to saving, look at this figure at least twice per year to see if you can increase it.

 Never stop doing this step.
 Ever.
 You want to see throughout the "seasons of life" if you can be more and more aggressive with your savings efforts.
 Only you will be able to determine for how long and how much money needs to be accrued before you relax this plan.